Scoofszlo/Tikorgzo/README.md

 # Tikorgzo

 **Tikorgzo** is a TikTok video downloader written in Python that downloads videos in the highest available quality and saves them to your Downloads folder, organized by username.
-The project utilizes Playwright to get download links from <b>[TikWM](https://www.tikwm.com/)</b> API.
-Currently, the project supports Windows only (for now).
+The project utilizes Playwright to obtain download links from the <b>[TikWM](https://www.tikwm.com/)</b> API.
+The project supports both Windows and Linux distributions.

 Some of the key features include:

 - Download TikTok video from command-line just by supplying the ID or video link.
 - Supports multiple links to be downloaded.
+- Set max number of simultaneous downloads.
 - Supports link extraction from a text file.
+- Customize the filename of downloaded videos.
 - Extracts downloads link asynchronously for faster link extraction.

-## Quickstart
+## Installation

-Hhere is a short, quick installation and usage guide for this program.

 ### Requirements
-- Windows
+- Windows, or any Linux distros
 - Python `v3.10` or greater
 - uv